clementpeihengtan/clement-tph/about.md

 I speak 3 different languages, which are English, Mandarin and Bahasa Malaysia.

 I am interested in software development.
-This interests of mine lead me to the path of Computer Engineering.
-This path allows me to develop teamwork and help others to solve problems as there are a lots of challenging groups projects.
+This interests of mine lead me to the path of Computer Science.
+Learning the language of computer enable us to further enhance the power of computing and increase the efficiency of modern computer.

+Teamwork is important in software development as we can share our different idea with each other and learn things from others.

 > “Together we can face any challenges as deep as the ocean and as high as the sky” - Sonia Gandhi